Félix Luna

-Félix César Luna (30 September 1925 – 5 November 2009) was an Argentine writer, lyricist and historian.
+Félix César Luna (30 September 1925 – 5 November 2009) was an Argentine writer, historian, lyricist and cultural official.
+He wrote extensively on Argentine political history and published biographies of figures including Hipólito Yrigoyen, Marcelo Torcuato de Alvear and Julio Argentino Roca.
+In 1967, he founded the history magazine Todo es Historia, which he directed until his death.

+Luna also collaborated with composer Ariel Ramírez on several musical works, including Mujeres Argentinas and Cantata Sudamericana, and wrote the lyrics to the song Alfonsina y el mar.
+He served as Secretary of Culture of Buenos Aires from 1986 to 1989 and received several Konex Awards for his work as a historian, biographer and lyricist.

 Life

 Luna was born in Buenos Aires to a family originally from La Rioja in 1925.
 A grandfather had founded the La Rioja chapter of the newly established centrist Radical Civic Union (UCR) in 1892, and an uncle, Pelagio Luna, had been Vice President of Argentina for President Hipólito Yrigoyen, between 1916 and 1919.
 He enrolled at the University of Buenos Aires and earned a law degree in 1951.
 He was first published in 1954 with his biographical work Yrigoyen.
 Opposed, as most in the UCR were, to the populist President Juan Perón, Luna, after the 1955 overthrow of Perón, was appointed Director of the Ministry of Labor's Employee Benefits Plan in 1956.
 Luna received his first literary prize in 1957 for his period tale La fusilación (The Firing Squad); set in the nineteenth century, the work followed the controversial 1956 execution of General Juan José Valle and 27 others.
 This was followed by a biography of Marcelo Torcuato de Alvear, Yrigoyen's chief rival within the UCR, in 1958.

 He taught as Professor of the History of Institutions at his alma mater's law school between 1963 and 1976, and Contemporary History Professor at the private University of Belgrano between 1967 and 1986.
 Some of his best-known works from this period were Los caudillos, a look at provincial strongmen of the 19th and early 20th centuries (1966), El 45, referring to the pivotal year 1945 in Argentina (1968), and Argentina: de Perón a Lanusse, an overview of the tumultuous generation between Perón's 1945 advent and 1973.